Popmotion/popmotion/README.md

 })
 ```

+If set as any array, the length of this array must be one shorter than the number of values being animated between.

 #### `offset`

 This is an array of values between `0` and `1` that defines at which point throughout the animation each keyframe should be reached.